derekcoder/SwiftDevHints/README.en.md

 	- [x] accumulate
 	- [x] last
 	- [x] all
+	- [x] map function of Dictionary: replace all keys with new keys
 - [ ] Base64 Encoding and Decoding
 - [ ] Generic Table View Controller
 - [ ] Nib Register for UITableViewCell